filecoin-project/devgrants/open-grant-proposals/open-proposal-astralDAO.md

 The remainder of phase 1's roadmap entails the creation of the following Astral Protocol packages:

-**@astral-protocol-core I'D SAY WE SHOULD REMOVE ANY REFERENCE TO LIBP2P and NETWORK FOR NOW AS THIS WILL TAKE A LOT OF TIME - JARED ?**
+**@astral-protocol-core DO WE REMOVE ANY REFERENCE TO LIBP2P and NETWORK FOR NOW ?
+WILL WE ACTUALLY NEED THIS TO ENABLE GEOLOCKER?
+JARED ?**
 The @astral-protocol-core package is the core package of the implementation.
 This is where we will develop the Astral Node Instance with the libp2p, modular network stack.
 The aim is create a distributed network of nodes that can handle network activity and gossip about the activity on the network.
 We hope to extend this further, to leverage the protocol negotiation system and the other distributed networking capabilities to optimize the network for specialized big data transport pipelines, similar to IPFS Cluster.
 In addition, the core package will contain a document handler that will be responsible for authenticating the DID Documents, making requests to read or update DID Documents, the anchoring of the DID Documents, and their state changes to the Verifiable Spatial Data Registry.
 The core package will also contain the Pinning API for both IPFS and Powergate, and the geo-did-resolver package.

-**@astral-protocol-client - I THINK THIS SHOULD BE REMOVED FOR THE PURPOSE OF THIS GRANT - JARED ?**
+**@astral-protocol-client - SAME AS ABOVE ?**

 The @astral-protocol-client package provides a way to interact with the Astral protocol without having to actually run the entire protocol locally.
 It delegates document validation to a remote Astral node (defined in the@astral-protocol-core package) , however the DID controllers can authorize updates to documents from the client, just as in @astral-protocol-core.